hatchet/hatchet/docs/developer_guide.rst

 Continuous Integration
 ----------------------

-Hatchet uses `Travis CI <https://travis-ci.com>`_ for Continuous Integration testing.
-This means that every time you submit a pull request, a series of tests are run to make sure you didn’t accidentally introduce any bugs into hatchet.
+Hatchet uses `GitHub Actions <https://docs.github.com/en/actions>`_ for Continuous Integration testing.
+This means that every time you submit a pull request, a series of tests are run to make sure you didn’t accidentally introduce any bugs into Hatchet.
 Your PR will not be accepted until it passes all of these tests.

+Currently, we perform 2 types of tests:

 Unit tests
 ^^^^^^^^^^

 Unit tests ensure that Hatchet's core API is working as expected.
-If you add a new data reader or new functionality to the hatchet API, you should add unit tests that provide adequate coverage for your code.
+If you add a new data reader or new functionality to the Hatchet API, you should add unit tests that provide adequate coverage for your code.
 You should also check that your changes pass all unit tests.
 You can do this by typing:

 .. code-block:: console